Educational resource on peptide research. Read our editorial standards →

 GHRP-2 vs GHRP-6 vs Ipamorelin: Selectivity Trade-offs in the Ghrelin Mimetic Class

 Three of the most-discussed ghrelin receptor agonists for GH release.
 Same general mechanism, very different selectivity profiles.
-Here's how they differ on cortisol, prolactin, and appetite effects — and which fits which use case.
+This compares them on cortisol, prolactin, and appetite effects, and on which fits which use case.

 Read article